iagox86/dnscat2/doc/protocol.md

 A `flags` field is exchanged in the `SYN` packet.
 These flags affect the entire session.

-Unexpected packets are ignored, in most states.
+Unexpected packets are ignored in most states.
 See below for specifics.

 Both the dnscat client and the dnscat client are expected to handle multiple sessions; the dnscat client will often have multiple